 Or 3000 kilowatt hours annually.

-The panels can be tilted at any time to maximize exposure to the sun.
+The panels can be tilted to maximize exposure to the sun.
 It should be moved at least four times per year.